2martens/meta/marketing/marketing-concept.md

 Once we reach a critical quorum of interested people, we can scale this up with other segments.

+The very first step is a 5 minute pitch video that introduces people to the 2martens Web Platform.
+This video should be understandable for non-programmers and show already WIP footage of the platform.

 ### Twitter

 Last but not least: Twitter.
 The Twitter account is something special.
 It is my personal